-Also referred to as “service doors,” roll-up doors are steel or aluminum doors that roll up and down, rather than swinging upward or outward on a track to open.
-You’ve likely seen commercial roll-up doors at loading docks, storage facilities and auto shops.
-You might have also seen them blocking off particular areas of an airport or coming down over storefronts during off-hours.
+Also referred to as “service doors,” roll-up doors are metal doors (usually steel or aluminum) that roll up and down, rather than swinging upward or outward on a track to open.
+You’ve likely seen commercial roll-up doors at loading docks, self-storage facilities and auto shops.
+They also block off particular areas of an airport or cover storefronts during off-hours.
 There are many different types of roll-up doors on the market today, including wood and glass roll-up doors, with each one designed for different needs.

-Roll-up garage doors are designed with a series of metal slats locked together so they move as one piece.
-Sometimes the slats have foam in between to add insulation to block extreme temperatures and prevent them from messing with a building’s energy efficiency.
+Roll-up garage doors feature a series of metal slats locked together so they move as one piece.
+Sometimes the slats have foam in between to add insulation to block extreme temperatures and improve a building’s energy efficiency.

 Overhead roll-up doors wrap around a drum until they are compacted into one roll.
 The roll is then stored above the opening they protect.
 They can be rolled up manually or with an electronic opener.

 One of the benefits of a roll-up garage door is that it doesn’t move on a ceiling track like its traditional upward counterparts.
-This means that the track — and the door when it’s up — aren’t taking up space in the ceiling.
-The extra overhead space means more storage space, which can be significant if your workplace or home garage doesn’t have much square footage to start with.
+As a result, the track — and the door when it’s up — don’t take up space on the ceiling.
+The extra overhead room means more storage, which can be significant if your workplace or home garage doesn’t have much square footage.

-Besides being easy to roll up and down, they hold up well to constant use and withstand extreme weather, including storms and high temperatures.
+Besides being easy to roll up and down, roll-up garage doors hold up well to constant use and withstand extreme weather, including storms and high temperatures.

 For those in the Houston area, Halo Overhead Doors offers a few types of steel roll-up doors, ranging from lightweight to heavyweight options.
 With a variety of door options available to consumers, how do companies choose which steel roll-up doors are right for them?

 One of the first things you should think about is compliance.
 You don’t want to order a heavy-duty, overhead roll-up door only to find out that your local laws don’t allow them.
-It’s always a good idea to check local and statewide laws before you purchase a door to see if the options you’re considering will be in compliance to avoid fines and extra costs.
+It’s always a good idea to check local and statewide laws before you purchase a door to see if the options you’re considering will comply with safety regulations to avoid fines and extra costs.

-As a commercial facility, you’ll want to pay special attention to requirements put forward by the Americans with Disabilities Act (ADA).
-The ADA sets standards for new and altered buildings to make sure they are accessible.
-The 2010 ADA Standards for Accessible Design have the most up to date information on compliance requirements, and you should review it to see what it stipulates for your types of facilities and coiling doors.
+As a commercial facility, you’ll want to pay special attention to local, state and federal safety requirements for commercial overhead doors.
+Regulations such as UL 325 set standards for new and altered buildings to make sure they are accessible.
+Review these regulations for the most up-to-date information on compliance requirements, and you should review them to see what it stipulates for your types of facilities and coiling doors.